yaramohajerani/spatial-climate-ABM/ODD_PROTOCOL.md

 1. use positive post-loss net profit to restore base productive capital,
 2. use some remaining profit for discretionary capital expansion,
 3. if adaptation is enabled, fund continuity maintenance and new continuity investment from residual cash,
-4. distribute remaining positive profit as dividends.
+4. distribute remaining cash above the operating reserve as dividends (see Section 3.3.14).

 Maintenance spending is: